 Access to the library collection of orchid books and periodicals

 - Opportunity to exhibit your orchids as part of the Society display

 - Opportunity to buy and sell orchids and orchid supplies at the Annual Show and at meetings of the Society

-The membership year runs from June 1 to May 31 and the annual cost is currently set at $25.00 (effective June 1, 2019).
+The membership year runs from June 1 to May 31 and the annual cost is currently set at $25.00.
 We encourage your membership.
 A membership form is attached here:

 Meetings are held on the 3rd Sunday of each month (unless otherwise noted) at the Royal Botanical Gardens Headquarters building at 680 Plains Road West, Burlington (See travel directions below).
 They are usually in Room 5, but check the electronic notice board at the front entrance for confirmation.
 All are welcome; please join us.
 From 1 pm to 2 pm, there is an opportunity to socialize and to interact with vendors.
 The meeting proper begins at 2 pm.

 Society news and updates